rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- I would list down all tasks that were assigned to me and sort them by priority based on the details of the project and how urgent a task is.
-With **proper planning** and self-preparation, I can deal difficult challenges under pressure.
+- I would stay calm and list down all tasks that were assigned to me and sort them by priority based on the details of the project and how urgent a task is.
+With good **time management** skills and **proper planning** on finding solutions, I can deal difficult challenges under pressure to ensure the best outcome.

 #### **How do you feel about working weekends or late hours?**